 6. Compact the Millings

-–Use a Rented Drum Roller.
-As a DIYer, you will need to be ready with a drum roller (and operator if you are not experienced) to compact the surface.
-Aim to achieve a 45 degree angle along the edges to help water runoff.
+If you are a DIYer, you will need to be ready with a drum roller (and operator if you are not experienced) to compact the surface.
+Aim to achieve a 45-degree angle along the edges to help water runoff.

-Seal with a layer of chip seal mix over the recycled milled pavement or a 1.25 inch layer of new asphalt surface.
+Seal with a layer of chip seal mix over the recycled milled pavement or a 1.25-inch layer of the new asphalt surface.

 Contact Dirt Connections For More Information About Asphalt Millings

 If done correctly, an asphalt millings driveway or parking lot can save you a lot of money and hassle in the long run.
 It is a job that can be done by a DIYer who is experienced with operating the necessary equipment.
 Otherwise, it is a job best left to professional paving contractors.